tenebrousedge/shell_guide/shell_guide.md

 ## Intended Audience

 This guide is specifically written for my classmates at Epicodus.
-I started there a week ago (3/13/17) and it became clear that some supplementary material to the coursework would be appreciated.

 ### Assumed Knowledge

-[This page, essentially][epicodus-shell].
+[This page, essentially](epicodus-shell).
 You should know what cd, ls, touch, mkdir, mv and rm do.
 Also, this guide uses
 ```shell
 $
 ````